Study Abroad in Shanghai

 Experience the lifestyle of China's most dynamic city

-While studying abroad in Shanghai, Chinese language instruction available for all skill levels
+Chinese language instruction available for all skill levels

-Excursion to Inner Mongolia included in program
+Excursions to Beijing and Inner Mongolia included in the program fee!

 Don’t Leave Shanghai Without...